calra123/Conway-game-of-life/README.md

 Caution: For starters, play in the middle.
 Try glider or a vertical of 3 cubes. https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 Note: Press Spacebar for next generation.
+# Known Issues
-Note: The board is finite here, when the blocks reach towards the edges they don't follow the conway rules.
+1) The board is finite here, when the blocks reach towards the edges they don't follow the conway rules.
+2) The Play button doesn't resumes the game anymore, its similar to Reset button.
+3) To reset the game, hit Spacebar, after clicking Reset. (as told in the Instructions)